Neville Alexander

-Neville Edward Alexander (22 October 1936 – 27 August 2012) was a proponent of a multilingual South Africa and a former revolutionary who spent ten years on Robben Island as a fellow-prisoner of Nelson Mandela.
+Neville Edward Alexander OLS (22 October 1936 – 27 August 2012) was a proponent of a multilingual South Africa and a former revolutionary who spent ten years on Robben Island as a fellow prisoner of Nelson Mandela.

 Early life

 Alexander was born in Cradock, Eastern Cape, South Africa to David James Alexander, a carpenter, and Dimbiti Bisho Alexander, a schoolteacher.
 His maternal grandmother, Bisho Jarsa was an Ethiopian from ethnic Oromo, rescued from slavery by the British.

 He was educated at Holy Rosary Convent, Cradock, and matriculated in 1952.
-He spent six years at the University of Cape Town obtaining a BA in German and History (1955), completing his Honours in German a year later and an MA in German in 1957, his thesis was on the Silesia Baroque drama of Andreas Gryphius and Daniel Caspar von Lohenstein.
+He spent six years at the University of Cape Town.
+He obtained a BA in German and History in 1955 and his Honours in German a year later.
+He completed an MA in German in 1957.
+His thesis was on the Silesia Baroque drama of Andreas Gryphius and Daniel Caspar von Lohenstein.
 Having been awarded an Alexander von Humboldt Foundation fellowship place at the University of Tübingen he gained his PhD in 1961 for a dissertation on style change in the dramatic work of Gerhart Hauptmann.